Looking for more data? We've identified these links to useful data sets and data-rich sites.

 Minnesota Department of Employment and Economic Development

-This state agency is primarily responsible for tracking and improving economic success in Minnesota.
+State agency with primarily responsibility for tracking and improving economic success in Minnesota.
 Statewide and at smaller geographic levels, its data tools provide information on employment and unemployment, including:

 Minnesota Office of Higher Education

-This state agency is a rich source of data, research and analysis on postsecondary enrollment, financial aid, finance and trends in Minnesota’s post-secondary institutions.
-It includes data on:
+Data, research and analysis on postsecondary enrollment, financial aid, finance and trends in Minnesota’s post-secondary institutions.
+This state agency source includes data on:

 Educational Attainment – U.S. Census Bureau